-The following section explains how to check the air amplifiers for leakage:
+The following section explains how to check the aforementioned air amplifiers for leakage:

-Description

-Qualifications Repair and service the air amplifier

-Type of mainte- nance Check

-Interval semi-annually

-Prerequisites The air amplifier is easy to access.

-Tools Torch Cleaning cloth Leak detection spray Leak detection system^a

-PPE Safety gogglesHearing protection

-1. Check all connections for leaks.
+Description Qualifications Repair and service the air amplifier Type of mainte- nance Check Interval semi-annually Prerequisites The air amplifier is easy to access.
+Tools Torch Cleaning cloth Leak detection spray PPE Safety gogglesHearing protection 1.
+Check all connections for leaks.
 Use leak detection spray on the drive unit.

-2. Shut off gas outlet (B).

-3. Approach stall pressure

-4. Determine how many strokes the air amplifier performs at stall pressure ${\rm n}{\rm sp}$ (holding time 60 s).

-Description 5.
-Vent p L p B does not drop by more than 10% (holding time 30 s).
-6. Set p_L to approx. 50% of the value from the first step and slowly vent P_B .
+2. Shut off gas outlet (B) 3.
+Approach stall pressure 4.
+Determine how many strokes the air amplifier performs at stall pressure ${\rm n}{\rm sp}$ (holding time 60 s).
+5. Vent $p_L$ $p_B$ does not drop by more than 10% (holding time 30 s).
+6. Set $p_L$ to approx. 50% of the value from the first step and slowly vent $P_B$ .
 The air amplifier will start up automatically.
-7. Vent p_L Vent p_B Measure leakage from the check valves 8.
-Vent p_L Vent p_B Disassemble spool valve Inspect spool valve Are the seals worn out?
+7. Vent pL Vent pB Disassemble spool valve Inspect spool valve Are the seals worn out?
 Is there still enough lubricant?
-9. The inspection has been successful if: all measurements are satisfactory. the spool valve is OK If the air amplifier does not pass the inspection, it must be repaired or replaced. a.
-The simplest way t o measure leakage is by means of water displacement in a measuring cup.
+8. The inspection has been successful if: all measurements are satisfactory. the spool valve is OK.
+If the air amplifier does not pass the inspection, it must be repaired or replaced.